Pope Pius XII: Consistories

-Only twice in his pontificate did Pius XII hold a consistory to create new cardinals, in contrast to Pius XI, who had done so 17 times in as many years.
-Pius XII chose not to name new cardinals during World War II, and the number of cardinals shrank to 38, with Dennis Joseph Dougherty of Philadelphia being the only living U.S. cardinal.
+Only twice in his pontificate did Pius hold a consistory to create new cardinals, in contrast to Pius XI, who had done so 17 times in as many years.
+Pius XII chose not to name new cardinals during World War II, and the number of cardinals shrank to 38.

-The first occasion on 18 February 1946 yielded the elevation of a record 32 new cardinals, almost half of the College of Cardinals and reaching the canonical limit of 70 cardinals.
+His first consistory, in 1946, elevated a record 32 new cardinals, almost half of the College of Cardinals and reaching the canonical limit of 70.
 (Note: John Paul II surpassed this number on 21 February 2001, elevating 44 cardinals.
 By that time, the limit had been suspended and over 120 cardinals existed.)
-In the 1946 consistory, Pius XII, while maintaining the maximum size of the College of Cardinals at 70, named cardinals from China, India, the Middle East and increased the number of Cardinals from the Americas, proportionally lessening the Italian influence.
+In this consistory, while maintaining the maximum size of the College of Cardinals at 70, Pius named cardinals from China, India, the Middle East and increased the number of cardinals from the Americas, proportionally lessening the Italian influence.

-In his second consistory on 12 January 1953, it was expected that his closest co-workers, Msgrs.
-Domenico Tardini and Giovanni Montini would be elevated and Pius XII informed the assembled cardinals that both of them were originally on the top of his list, but they had turned down the offer, and were rewarded instead with other promotions.
-Both Montini and Tardini would become Cardinals shortly after Pius' death; Montini later became Pope Paul VI.
+In his second consistory, in 1953, it was expected that his closest co-workers, Tardini and Montini, would be elevated, and Pius informed the assembled cardinals that both of them were originally on the top of his list, but they turned down the offer and were rewarded instead with other promotions.
+Both Montini and Tardini would become cardinals shortly after Pius' death; Montini later became Pope Paul VI.

 The two consistories of 1946 and 1953 brought an end to over five hundred years of Italians constituting a majority of the College of Cardinals.
 With few exceptions, Italian prelates accepted the changes positively; there was no protest movement or open opposition to the internationalization efforts.